-International Human Rights Law Summer School Faculty 2017
+International Human Rights Law Summer School Faculty 2018

 Karima Bennoune is a professor at the University of California, Davis, School of Law.
 In November 2015, she was appointed as United Nations Special Rapporteur in the field of cultural rights.
 She has served as legal advisor to Amnesty International.
 Bennoune was also a Legal Adviser for the Tribunal for Global Accountability for Violations of Women’s Human Rights during the UN Fourth World Conference on Women.
-Her human rights field missions have included Afghanistan, Bangladesh, Lebanon, Pakistan, South Korea, Southern Thailand and Tunisia.
+Her human rights field missions have included Afghanistan, Bangladesh, Cyprus, Lebanon, Malaysia, Pakistan, Serbia and Kosovo, South Korea, Southern Thailand and Tunisia.
 Bennoune’s publications have appeared in leading academic journals like the Columbia Journal of Transnational Law, and in mainstream press outlets, such as the New York Times.
 She has made numerous appearances on CNN and MSNBC.
 Her recent book, “Your Fatwa Does Not Apply Here: Untold Stories from the Fight Against Muslim Fundamentalism” which details local struggles against extremism is based on 300 interviews she conducted with people of Muslim heritage from nearly 30 countries.
 It was named the top social science book of 2013 by the American Library Association’s Booklist, and won the 2014 Dayton Literary Peace Prize.
-The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has garnered more than 1.3 million views.
+The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has garnered more than 1.4 million views.